GInxh/GInxh.github.io/about.md

 ---

 Hi.
 My name is Virginia Hickox.
 I have a Bachelors in Electrical Engineering from RPI.
-I currently work as an Electrical Power Enginee    r performing powerflow analytics on the electric powergrid.
+I currently work as an Electrical Power Engineer performing powerflow analytics on the electric powergrid.

 In my spare time I like to  [code](https://github.com/GInxh/).
 Having some experience in both Electric Power designing and constructing substations for renewable energy fa